E-Cigarette, or Vaping, Associated Lung Injury (EVALI)

 Confirmed Cases and Deaths:

-- As of November 5, 2019, 2,051* lung injury cases associated with the use of e-cigarette, or vaping, products have been reported to CDC from 49 states (all except Alaska), the District of Columbia, and 1 U.S. territory.
+- As of December 4, 2019, 2,291* lung injury cases associated with the use of e-cigarette, or vaping, products have been reported to CDC from 50 states, the District of Columbia, and 2 U.S. territories (Puerto Rico and U.S. Virgin Islands).

-- 39 deaths have been confirmed in 24 states.
+- 48 deaths have been confirmed in 25 states and the District of Columbia.
 Ages ranging from 17-75 years old.

 Refrain from using all e-cigarette, or vaping products is strongly recommended while the investigation continues.
 More information available on the CDC site.